 I will mention two methods here, but security is a big topic.
 Nonetheless, I think these two methods are enough.

 Change the password (PASSWORD) in your .env file.
 Make sure to set it to something secure.
 You can use a password generator serviceopen in new window to generate a strong password.

 2. Limit access to your IP address via the firewall

 The dashboard is supposed to be accessible only by you.
 That makes it easy to secure.
 So the best and easiest way is to close all incoming ports except for the ones you need.
 But even for ports that we need, it would be much safer if we could limit access to trusted IP addresses only.

-I will show you how to do it via ufw which is a popular firewall that ships with Ubuntu 20.04:
+If you are NOT using the Docker setup, you can use ufw which is a popular firewall that ships with Ubuntu 20.04: